OlegKunitsyn/cobolget/README.md

 #### Package Management
 The [Registry](https://cobolget.com) helps you distribute and integrate COBOL libraries into your projects by using [cobolget](https://github.com/OlegKunitsyn/cobolget), an open-source command-line tool.
-You can transparently integrate packages from GitHub, GitLab or Gitee repositories, written in `gnucobol`, `entcobol` or `acucobol` COBOL dialects.
+You can transparently integrate packages from GitHub, GitLab or Gitee repositories, written in `gnucobol`, `entcobol` or `icobol` COBOL dialects.
 As well as public packages, the Registry lets you import your own private packages making COBOL code shared within your Organization only.
 You can manage `Teams` and `Team Tokens` granting per-team installation rights for a limited period of time.